 There are lots of emotions associated with starting nursery.
-If your little one is starting in September, you might find that you’re experiencing a mixture of excitement, worry and anticipation.
+If your little one is starting Pre K group or a full nursery in September, you might find that you’re experiencing a mixture of excitement, worry and anticipation.
 This is perfectly natural, and all parents feel the same way.
 Some children can’t wait to start and meet new friends while others might be a little more apprehensive.
 Either way, getting prepared early is the key to getting off to the best possible start.
 So, what do you need to buy before your child starts nursery school?

 The most important thing to buy is comfortable clothes that you won’t mind getting too messy.
 There is lots of creative play and exploring to be done at nursery, so don’t send them off in anything too pristine or expensive if they’re going to be spending each day playing with poster paints and glue and playing games outside and getting muddy.
 Most children are mucky pups, so send them in something loose, comfy and not too precious.